N2-Jonathon/n2_pairs_trader/docs/index.md

-This initially started out as a way to implement a single strategy ie. the SuperTrend Long/Short Strategy, but it's designed in a way to be scalable for use with other strategies and exchanges, and have things abstracted in such a way that each strategy only needs to deal with checking indicator signals, and opening/closing positions, instead of having to think about the underlying trades that comprise the positionsn while writing new strategy.
+This initially started out as a way to implement a single strategy ie. the SuperTrend Long/Short Strategy, but it's designed in a way to be scalable for use with other strategies and exchanges, and have things abstracted in such a way that each strategy only needs to deal with checking indicator signals, and opening/closing positions, instead of having to think about the underlying trades that comprise the positions while writing a new strategy.

 It will also generate a report whenever a trade is opened or closed, then save it to a log file, and if notifications are enabled then it will send notifications either via email or telegram or both including information about each